(The following was found in an envelope on a bus bound for Chicago)

 It was when she flicked off the light as we began to go up, casting one last look back into the darkness and noticed that there was light coming from somewhere.
 Not very bright but nonetheless a light source.
 Moving swiftly we shoved aside one of the shelves of puppets and felt along the ‘wall’ behind it, to confirm what Charley had believed to be the case: there was a door behind it.

-“Told you this was all kinds of Scooby Doo” Charley said with a grin on her face, clearly enjoying herself.
+“Told you this was all kinds of Scooby-Doo,” Charley said with a grin on her face, clearly enjoying herself.
 I smiled, which was something I definitely wouldn’t have been able to do if she wasn’t here.
 It was nice to have someone to share this insanity with.

 We felt along the wall trying to find some way to open the door, some handle or switch to make it open.
-From behind it I was sure that I could hear SOMETHING.
+From behind it, I was sure that I could hear something.
 It sounded almost like music.
 Circus music, a cheerful, upbeat tune but also off somehow, as if there was something not quite right about it.

 It was then that I noticed that Charley had stopped smiling.
-In fact she was staring at the door with what looked like a mix of confusion and fear, taking a few steps back from it.
+In fact, she was staring at the door with what looked like a mix of confusion and fear, taking a few steps back from it.
 When I asked her what was wrong she just shook her head and made excuses to leave.
 I asked her if she was alright and she just told me she was tired and promised to help me try and find the key to the door in the morning.
 It was getting late so it was plausible enough but I knew that something was wrong here.

-For the rest of the evening I looked through Emerson’s old things in his room, looking for some clue perhaps as to what it was that had inspired such fear in Charley’s friend.
+For the rest of the evening, I looked through Emerson’s old things in his room, looking for some clue perhaps as to what it was that had inspired such fear in Charley’s friend.
 For the most part it was old toys and childhood drawings, nothing of much use.
 There were a few things that were odd though.

 It was a picture that I guess Emerson had done when he was little.
 There was a crude drawing of a boy sat in his bed that I think was meant to be Emerson himself.
 Around him were stood several figures.
 One was just a stick figure with a hat upon its head.
-Another was a portly man with a cartoonish moustache and teeth.
+Another was a portly man with a cartoonish mustache and teeth.
 And there was a third that was…very odd.

 It was just a scribble in the outline of a person, a black, shadowy scribble.
-There was a circle drawn above the three figures and the boy and lines were shown coming down from it leading to the boys head.
+There was a circle drawn above the three figures and the boy and lines were shown coming down from it leading to the boy’s head.
 For some reason, looking at those lines, the word ‘Tendrils’ came into my head.

 There was a picture of a red door.
 The words ‘WHERE THEY TAKE THEM’ were scrawled in large letters beneath it.